loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+KNN_ON_TIMESVDPP_QUAL_5.294: This was generated on May 20 at 5:00 pm. kNN with MIN_COMMON = 24 and MAX_WEIGHT = 200 was run on the residuals of the
+unbounded predictions made by TIMESVDPP_QUAL_5.587.

+KNN_ON_TIMESVDPP_QUAL_4.994: This was generated on May 20 at 4:36 pm. kNN with MIN_COMMON = 30 and MAX_WEIGHT = 50 was run on the residuals of the
+unbounded predictions made by TIMESVDPP_QUAL_5.587.

+TIMESVDPP_QUAL_5.587: This was generated on May 20 at 4:19 pm.
+Time-SVD++ was carried out with 30 factors, 80 iterations, and 30 time bins, using userFacMatTime.
+A learning rate decay of 0.945 was applied, and *all* regularization parameters were reduced by a factor of 1.05, relative to TIMESVDPP_QUAL_7.749.
+All other parameters (i.e. learning rates) have the same value as those in TIMESVDPP_QUAL_7.749.
+Note: This run was post-processed with kNN, and so I had to bound its predictions before submitting them to the scoreboard.

 TIMESVDPP_QUAL_7.860: This was generated on May 16 at 12:17 am.
 Time-SVD++ was carried out with 240 factors and 40 iterations, with all other parameters left unchanged relative to TIMESVDPP_QUAL_7.749 (i.e. there was